ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 <div align="center">
     <img src=".\images\PublicTimeline_NewCheep.png" alt="New Cheep In Public TimeLine">
 </div>
 The illustration above is a sequence diagram that illustrates what happens when a user posts a new cheep on the public timeline.
 The request goes through multiple layers in the application until the new cheep is saved in the database.
-It then return and redirects the user to the public timeline which showcases all cheeps ordered by timestamp.
+It then returns and redirects the user to the public timeline which showcases all cheeps ordered by timestamp.

 ### Forget me feature

 <div align="center">
     <img src=".\images\Forget_Me.png" alt="Forget Me">
 </div>
-This last sequence diagram demonstrates when a user utilizes the forget me feature which deletes the user and their respective information from the database.
+This last sequence diagram demonstrates when a user utilizes the "forget me" feature which deletes the user and their respective information from the database.
 First the user is logged out then the deletion begins by moving down the layer.
 When the deletion is completed the now unauthorized user is then redirected to the public timeline.

 # Process